kennedymj97/msc-2048-ai/Notes.md

 ## 29/07/2020

-[] Fix bug where same strategy is being used multiple times [] Remeasure progressive brute force time with new try rule generation [] Brute force a good number of strategies for 100 runs so I can plot a good histogram [] Local search for strategies
+[x] Fix bug where same strategy is being used multiple times [x] Remeasure progressive brute force time with new try rule generation [] Brute force a good number of strategies for 100 runs so I can plot a good histogram [] Add more rules/make them more general
+[] Local search for strategies
 [] Iterated local search for strategies
 [] Fix evaluation of strategies from file
 [] Write formal description of language

 - As the number of rules increases the number of good strategies increases greatly, the early rules have much more effect than the later rules.
+- Before forcing moves, should I go through the same ordering but instead trying to make the moves
+	- This means banned moves would have some effect after the try sequence